Skip to main content

 1. On the Configurations page, in the VPN Connections section, click Create VPN.

-2. On the VPN Gateway Device dialog, in the Name field, type a name for this VPN gateway device.
+3. In the Name field, type a name for this VPN gateway device.

-3. In the Gateway Device IP Address field, type the IP address of your VPN gateway device.
+5. In the Gateway Device IP Address field, type the IP address of your VPN gateway device.

-This can be a public IP address or behind a NAT.
+If the VPN uses the public internet, this can be a public IP address or behind a NAT.

-4. In the BGP ASN field, type a Border Gateway Protocol (BGP) Autonomous System Number (ASN).
+6. For VPNs using dynamic routing, in the BGP ASN field, type a Border Gateway Protocol (BGP) Autonomous System Number (ASN).

-This ASN must is used for routing purposes and must be unique in the network you are creating.
+This ASN is used for routing purposes and must be unique in the network you are creating.
 See the on-screen hint for guidance on what range of ASNs to use.

 The VPN connection is added to the list of active deployment attachments.
 Creation of a connection can take a few minutes.
 When the connection is ready, the State field changes from CREATING to COMPLETE.